saqirmdevx/KoP_Locale/README.md

 # KoP_Locale
-Localisation for Kingdom of Pixels ! https://leagueofpixels.eu
+Localization for Kingdom of Pixels ! https://leagueofpixels.eu

 # GIT TUTORIAL
 1. You need github account, create one if you dont have any